- About us

 David is a committed member of the Association of Sign Language Interpreters in the UK where he has held a seat on the board for a number of years.

-Liz is now severely deaf as a result of Menieres and uses a variety of receptive communication support - lip reading, SSE/ BSL, dependant on the situation.
+Liz is severely deaf as a result of Menieres and uses a variety of modes of receptive communication, dependant on the situation (lip reading / SSE / BSL).

 Hilary’s career has been in education and assessment, including working in Mexico, Finland and Italy, running a language school in the UK, and most recently heading up an Examination Board for the IoL Educational Trust, the associated charity of the Chartered Institute of Linguists.>